ttu/ttu.github.io/_posts/2023-3-9-postgres-simple-audit-trail.md

 ---
 layout: post
 title: Postgres simple audit trail with trigger
-excerpt: How to implement a simple audit trail with postgres trigger
+excerpt: How to implement a simple audit trail with postgres trigger.
 ---

 How to implement a simple audit trail with postgres trigger.